lsst-dm/dmtn-213/index.rst

 Campaign Scope
 ^^^^^^^^^^^^^^
+The Scopes for campaigns will follow Butler repo naming: each repo will be a Scope.
+This means that it will not be possible to use ``/repo/main`` at the USDF and a different repo name at the UKDF and FrDF.

-Each campaign (e.g. DP1, DP2, DR1, DR2, etc. or preparatory campaigns) can have its own Scope for data products.
+Each campaign (e.g. DP1, DP2, DR1, DR2, etc. or preparatory campaigns) can have its own Butler repo and therefore Scope for data products.
+But repos can also be shared across multiple campaigns if desired.

-Manipulations of this Scope are inherently multi-site and open to a wider group.
+Manipulations of campaign Scopes are inherently multi-site and open to a wider group.

+All Butler repos used for multi-site operations will be expected to be physically available under a single root path (via the use of symlinks if necessary on POSIX filesystems).

 Containers
 ----------